PrymceQ/PIDNet_deployOnCustomDatasets_/README.md

 In the official version, we have made the following changes:
 1. :boom:Adjusted the number of GPUs for training to one, and handled some Bugs!!
 2. :boom:Add <tools/FLOPS_demo.py>, which is easy for getting Flops and params!!
-3. :boom:Add some useful demos!!!
+3. :boom:Add some useful demos in <demo>!!!
 4. :boom:Made a cheat sheet to facilitate a quick start!!!